sparkfun/Tensorflow_AIOT2019/README.md

 * Compile with the ```Verify``` button (checkmark symbol)
 * Upload with the ```Upload``` button (arrow symbol)
   * If uploading fails try lowering the bootloader baud rate
+* Note: You will see some warnings from the compiler, these can be ignored.
+* Note: The bootloader attempts to upload for 3 times.
+If all three attempts fail, try adjusting the baud rate.

 ### Serial Monitor
 * Open the Serial Monitor by clicking on the magnifying glass icon (top right) or (Tools->Serial Monitor)